Medically reviewed on 9-October-2024

 As one of the most common optical conditions, a lazy eye affects around 2 to 3% of children as they develop in their early years.
 One question we’re frequently asked here at Optegra is whether laser eye surgery can correct the lazy eye and restore vision to normal.

-In order to answer this question properly, it is necessary to understand exactly what we mean by a lazy eye, establishing the difference between this and other optical conditions.
+To answer this question properly, it is necessary to understand exactly what we mean by a lazy eye, establishing the difference between this and other optical conditions.
+Read on as our experts delve into the topic of lazy eye in adults, and whether it is possible to have laser eye surgery for lazy eye.

 What is a lazy eye?

-Essentially, a lazy eye (the medical term is amblyopia) is caused when the eye and brain are not working properly together.
-In that sense the terminology is a little misleading, as the condition has as much to do with neurological issues as the eye itself.
+A lazy eye (the medical term is amblyopia) is caused when the eye and brain are not working properly together.
+In that sense, the terminology is a little misleading, as the condition has as much to do with neurological issues as the eye itself.

 There are two primary causes of amblyopia.
 The first is a misalignment of the eyes, known technically as strabismus.
 The second is when the eyes have differing amounts of refractive error, called anisometropia.
 This then causes the brain to favour the stronger eye, resulting in a loss of vision in the weaker eye over time.